siaf/toli/README.md

 # Execute the command after confirmation
 toli --do "show all running docker containers"

+# Get an explanation of what a command does
+toli --explain "docker ps -a"

 # Using aliases (if configured)
-howto "show all running docker containers"  # Same as toli --how do "show all running docker containers"      # Same as toli --do
+howto "show all running docker containers"  # Same as toli --how do "show all running docker containers"      # Same as toli --do explain "docker ps -a"                      # Same as toli --explain
 ```

 ## Contributing